-A question which often comes up, is how much money do you realistically need to start investing in the stock market, and how risky is it to invest a large amount of capital in the markets?
-Are we talking crossing the road without looking, or going on a date with a guy who has just come out of prison for multiple domestic violence offences.
+A question which often comes up, is how much money do you realistically need to start investing in the stock market, and how risky is it to invest a large amount of capital in the markets.
+All risk is relative, are we talking crossing the road without looking, or going on a date with a guy who has just come out of prison for multiple domestic violence offenses?
 It’s not just about investing in stocks, it’s investing at a level which offers worthwhile returns in both the medium and long term.
 There are plenty of other investment opportunities around; real estate, classic cars and even setting up your own business; so what’s the advantage to investing in the stock market with a relatively frugal amount of starting capital?

 Would for example, $10,000 be enough money to start investing in the stock market?
 You bet it would, and many of the most successful traders around started with much less than this amount.
 In terms of investing, this kind of starting capital is still considered loose change so you will most certainly require a healthy appetite for risk, alongside a little luck to get your feet on the ladder.
-Luck is mentioned here, and it is most certainly relevant because you may just have got lucky in the lottery of life and discover yourself to be a naturally gifted trader; it’s quite rare, but some people’s brains are simply wired perfectly for extracting every last cent out of the financial markets (I believe I am a natural born trader tbh).
+Luck is mentioned here, and it is most certainly relevant because you may just have got lucky in the lottery of life and discover yourself to be a naturally gifted trader; it’s quite rare, but some people’s brains are simply wired perfectly for extracting every last cent out of the financial markets.

 There is no way around the fact that if you wish to make considerable returns and become wealthy as a result of investing in the financial markets then you need to be a highly accomplished trader, there’s no way of achieving what you are aiming for unless you reach the very highest level.
 The slow and steady approach is fine if you have $100k, a modest trading strategy which is risk averse, and a 20% return would provide you with enough live on.
 With a $10k account that is not the case, and even by compounding returns it will likely take years to reach that account level.